Function Call

 String or Number: Month offset

 Returns a date serial number (integer value).
-The date serial number is compatible with Excel’s date serial number[1].
-The value given to this function’s arguments can be either a number (e.g., 2020) or a string (e.g., "2020").
+The date serial number is compatible with Excel’s date serial numbers[1].
+You can use either a number (e.g., 2020) or a string (e.g., "2020") for the function’s arguments.

-By combining the month number and month offset, it’s possible to easily calculate the date serial number for fiscal years different from the calendar year.
+By combining the month number and the month offset, you can easily calculate a date serial number for a fiscal year that differs from the calendar year.

 @date(2020,4,1,3)